 - They also offer home driveway/garage pickup for a $75 fee.
 Wait times for the home pickup service are approximately four weeks out as of late August.

 - Bonus: Bridging offers a great guide as to what nonprofits accept.

 - What they do: helping residents of the Forest Lake School District by providing assistance with energy bills, rent, food and more.

 - Donations accepted: clothing, small furniture, linens, kitchenware, DVDs, small appliances, food.

 - Not accepted: mattresses and box springs, exercise equipment, luggage, vacuums.

 - It’s recommended you check their Facebook page to see when they are accepting donations.
-They did have to pause accepting clothing and housewares this summer due to a lack of storage space.

 - What they do: fulfilling the promise made men and women who served our country by helping veterans file benefit claims and connect with other veterans organizations.

 - Not accepted: hazardous waste, construction materials, large appliances, automobile parts, food, box springs and mattresses, sofas.

 - You can schedule a home pickup online.
 Note that their trucks cannot go down alleys.